maidsafe-archive/safe-build-infrastructure/README.md

 * Paste the contents of the 'ansible/roles/jenkins-master/files/job_dsl_seed.groovy' file in this repository into the textbox
 * Save the job then run it

 After running the seed job, this will generate all the other jobs.
 At the time of writing there is only a pipeline for [Safe Client Libs](https://github.com/maidsafe/safe_client_libs).
-Now, if you run the SCL pipeline, the first time it runs it will fail, because some of the Groovy methods being called in the pipeline need approval from a Jenkins administrator.
-You can do that by going to 'Manage Jenkins' -> 'In-process Script Approval' and click on the 'Approve' button for any methods listed.
-This should allow the SCL pipeline to run through.
-After this I would also recommend switching to the [Blue Ocean](https://jenkins.io/projects/blueocean/) view.
+I would recommend switching to the [Blue Ocean](https://jenkins.io/projects/blueocean/) view.

 ### macOS Slaves